Frequently asked questions about our MA International Relations online course:

 When can I start the course?

-There are three intakes per year: September, January, and May.
+There are three intakes per year: January, May or September.

-The Online MA International Relations course can be completed in two and a half years.
+The Online MA International Relations course can be completed in 2.5 years.

 How many hours per week are required?

 The course will take approximately 12.5 to 15 hours per week.